- Discord is a must-have software for gamers, but many reported Discord high CPU usage issues.

 - Click on the Okay button.

 So, if your hardware acceleration is on, then turning it off could help you.
-In case this method didn’t work for you, keep on reading.
+But, if this method doesn’t work for you, keep reading.

 2. Change the Cores your computer uses

 - System Configuration should pop up on your screen.
-Click on the Boot tab.
+Next, click on the Boot tab.

-- Untick the box in front of Number of processors.
+- Untick the checkbox for the Number of processors.

 - Click OK and close the windows.

-Keep in mind that if this option is unticked, it is telling your laptop not to limit itself to just one core of your processor.
-By changing this one setting, you can fix Discord’s high CPU usage problems for good.
+Keep in mind that if this option is unticked, it tells your laptop not to limit itself to just one core of your processor.
+So by changing this one setting, you can fix Discord’s high CPU usage problems for good.

 Another common fix is to reinstall the app.
-Downloading a fresh version can resolve the problem, as there may be a problem with your current version.
+Downloading a new version can resolve the problem, as there may be a problem with your current version.

 - Stay on the Display page, then scroll down and select Graphics settings from the right window pane.

-- Select Desktop app under Graphics performance preference and hit the Browse button.
+- Select the Desktop app under Graphics performance preference and hit the Browse button.

-- In the pop-up window, find the Discord file, then click on Add.
+- In the pop-up window, find the Discord file, then click on the Add button.